-The Elections will be in effect from date of implementation through December 31, 2021, unless the parties agree by October 1, 2021 to extend or modify:
+The Elections will be in effect from date of implementation through December 31, 2025, unless the parties agree by October 1, 2025, to extend or modify:

-- 1. Mandatory Employee Contributions (no individual elections permitted): The Employer and Association agree that the Association's compensation package will be changed such that eligible employees shall receive additional benefits in the form of HRA VEBA Plan contributions equal to \$50, which shall be contributed on a bi-weekly basis, and each eligible employee's salary shall be reduced by an equal amount.
-Such contributions shall be made on behalf of all Association employees defined as eligible and shall be considered and referred to as Employee contributions. - 2.
-Retirement: Eligibility is limited to employees who are eligible to retire with the Department of Retirement Systems (DRS) during the term hereof.
-Employer contributions shall include the cash-out of fifty percent (50%) of unused annual leave hours accrued and available for cash-out upon retirement into the employee's HRA VEBA account. - 3.
-Compensation for Accrued Sick Leave for PERS-Eligible Employees: Upon retirement, the employees covered under the Public Employees Retirement System (PERS) shall receive payment for 50% of all sick leave accrued prior to January 1, 1984, based upon the rate of pay at the time of retirement.
-All sick leave taken shall reduce the sick leave most recently accrued.
-If at any time the balance of an employee's sick leave accrued prior to January 1, 1984 is reduced, it may not be replenished for the purposes of sick leave payout.
-Upon the death of an employee covered under the PERS system, the beneficiary shall receive payment for all sick leave accrued prior to January 1, 1984, based upon the employee's base rate of pay at the time of death.
-The total payment of eligible sick leave cash-out upon retirement shall be submitted into the employee's HRA VEBA account as an Employer Contribution. - 4.
-Compensation for Accrued Sick Leave for LEOFF-Eligible Employees.
-Upon retirement, employees who are members of the Law Enforcement Officers' and Firefighters Retirement Plan (LEOFF) will receive payment for fifty (50) percent of accumulated sick leave based upon the rate of pay at the time of retirement.
+- Mandatory Employee Contributions (no individual elections permitted): The Employer and Association agree that the Association's compensation package will be changed such that eligible employees shall receive additional benefits in the form of HRA VEBA Plan contributions equal to \$50, which shall be contributed on a bi-weekly basis, and each eligible employee's salary shall be reduced by an equal amount.
+Such contributions shall be made on behalf of all Association employees defined as eligible and shall be considered and referred to as Employee contributions. - Retirement: Eligibility is limited to employees who are eligible to retire with the Department of Retirement Systems (DRS) during the term hereof.
+Employer contributions shall include the cash-out of fifty percent (50%) of unused annual leave hours accrued and available for cashout upon retirement into the employee's HRA VEBA account. - 3.
+Compensation for Accrued Sick Leave: Upon retirement, employees will receive payment for fifty (50) percent of accumulated sick leave based upon the rate of pay at the time of retirement.
 The total payment of eligible sick leave cash-out upon retirement shall be submitted into the employee's HRA VEBA account as an Employer Contribution.
-Upon the death of an employee covered under the LEOFF system, the employee's beneficiary will receive payment for all accumulated sick leave based upon the employee's base rate of pay at the time of death.
+Upon the death of an employee, the employee's beneficiary will receive payment for all accumulated sick leave based upon the time of death.